RoperoIvan/Dialogue-System/docs/index.md

 ## Non-branching Dialog

-This type of dialogue is the typical interaction between the player and an NPC, where the player can not choose what to say, and is simply limited to normally pressing a button for the dialogue to continue, in this case the game itself will be chosen by the player what his character will say.
+This type of dialogue is the typical interaction between the player and an NPC, where the player can not choose what to say, and is simply limited to, normally, press a button for the dialogue to continue, in this case the game itself, will choose what the player character will say.
 The conversation may change if the player talks to the NPC again but has no control over what his character says.

 <img src="https://github.com/RoperoIvan/Dialogue-System/blob/master/docs/Webpage%20images/giphy%20(1).gif?raw=true"/>

 ## Branching Dialog

 In this type of dialog the player has more control about what he/she wants to say.
-The player can access different paths that form end up forming a dialogue tree by which player navigates, where the path he travels will depend on the decisions made by the player.
+The player can access different paths that end up forming a dialogue tree which player navigates, where the path he travels will depend on the decisions made by him.

 <img src="https://github.com/RoperoIvan/Dialogue-System/blob/master/docs/Webpage%20images/dt_sample.png?raw=true " height="433" width="380" />